alizeeschoen/ToolSetup/README.md

 Welcome to 6.178!

 Please go through the steps below ASAP.
-It is __OKAY__ if you cannot complete some of them because the staff will help you trouble-shoot both on Piazza and the first day of class.
-But please try to complete as much as you can before the first day!
+It is __OKAY__ if you cannot complete some of them because the staff will help you trouble-shoot both on Piazza and during the first day of class.
+But please try to complete as much as you can before the first day, and ask for help when you need it!

 If you are a cross-registrant and do not have an MIT email address, complete as many steps as you can and leave the `Kerberos` section of the student information form blank.